ariful95islam/java-mysql-demo/README.md

-# Java-MySQl Application using Docker Containers
+# Java-MySQL Application using Docker Containers

 This repository contains a Java-MySQL application which can be deployed using Docker.